buildingsareheavy/buildingsareheavy.com/NOTES.md

 ---

+### 2018-10-28 > Sunday

+Since SVG is supported universally now, I was totally overthinking the footer problem.
+I just made the whole background the SVG and it's good to go!
+So simple :)

+I also added snytax for styled-components, becuase it was getting really annoying to only see everything in one color. #roughlife

+---

 ### 2018-10-27 > Saturday

 I did all the styling for the about page, and it's looking really nice.
 I still need to go back and do the mobile styling but hey, one step at a time.
 Also my CSS is kind of all over the place.
 I have some in styled components and some in scss and some in react style.
 I will clean that up soon when I refactor with proper components.